robinovitch61/css-club/README.md

 # css-club

-Please clone this repo and branch off!
-Keep track of your work and feel free to peek at others' branches for inspiration.
+Please fork this repo!
+Keep track of your work and feel free to peek at others' forks for inspiration.

 **Name your branches like this**: `name-batch` aka `nar-shahin-w1`